-BTS-1110 Biblical Literature and Themes

-BTS-1120 Encountering the Bible

-BTS-1130 Introducing Jesus - An Overview of the Christian Bible
+- BTS-1110 Biblical Literature and Themes BTS-1120 Encountering the Bible - BTS-1130 Introducing Jesus An Overview of the Christian Bible

-One of the following:

-BTS-2000 Introduction to Christianity

-BTS-2420 Exploring Christian Spirituality

-BTS-2550 History of Christianity

-BTS-2720 Theologies of the Global South

-BTS-2750 Introduction to Christian Ethics

-Twelve credit hours of electives in Biblical and Theological Studies
+One of the following: BTS-2000 Introduction to Christianity BTS-2420 Exploring Christian Spirituality BTS-2550 History of Christianity BTS-2720 Theologies of the Global South BTS-2750 Introduction to Christian Ethics Twelve credit hours of electives in Biblical and

-Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours
+- Theological Studies Integrative Studies-6 credit hours, including a - minimum of 3 credit hours at the 3000-level or above - Humanities-6 credit hours

-Social Science-6 credit hours

-Science-6 credit hours

-Practicum-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement
+Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement

-Major Requirements:

-A minimum of 30 credit hours
+A minimum of 30 credit hours A minimum of 9 credit hours at the 3000-level or higher

-A minimum of 9 credit hours at the 3000-level or higher GEOG-1000 Introduction to Physical Geography GEOG-1010 Introduction to Human Geography Additional physical geography-6 credit hours Additional cultural or human geography-6 credit hours Geography electives-12 credit hours including 6 credit hours at the 2000 level or above.
+GEOG-1000 Introduction to Physical Geography GEOG-1010 Introduction to Human Geography Additional physical geography-6 credit hours Additional cultural or human geography-6 credit hours

-General electives:
+Geography electives-12 credit hours including 6 credit hours at the 2000 level or above.

 - 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - This program requires minimum forty-two hours at the 2000-level or above.
-Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
+This program requires minimum forty-two hours at the 2000-level or above.
+Thus only forty-eight credit hours of 1000-level courses can count toward this program. - This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of three subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
 Student has the option of declaring a second minor. - 6.
 A student must earn a minimum grade of "C" in GEOG-1000, -1010, or ENVS/GEOG-1030to declare a major in this field.

-9.2.
+10.2.
 Geography Minor, Four- and Threeyear B.A.
-Requirements:

-A minimum of 18 credit hours A minimum of 6 credit hours in residence A minimum of 6 credit hours of 1000-level courses A minimum of 9 credit hours at the 2000-level or above A minimum of 3 credit hours from two of the following sub-fields: Physical Geography Systematic Human Geography Regional Geography
+- A minimum of 6 credit hours of 1000-level courses - A minimum of 9 credit hours at the 2000-level or above following sub-fields:

+A minimum of 3 credit hours from two of the

+Physical Geography Systematic Human Geography

+Regional Geography

-10. History, Majors and Minor within the Bachelor of Arts Program Advisor: Brian Froese, Ph.D.
+11. History, Majors and Minor within the Bachelor of Arts

+Program Advisor: Brian Froese, Ph.D.

 The study of History enables students to understand various movements and influences that throughout time have shaped and formed the world in which they live.
 It explores the influence of culture, religion, politics, economics, and other forces from the emergence of written texts to the present time.
 It includes inquiry into the formation of western civilization as well as the formation and intersections of global civilizations.
 At CMU, significant attention is also given to the history of Christianity, but the courses that most specifically address this area appear under Biblical and Theological Studies.
 Studies in History prepare students for careers in government, journalism, archival work, and education.

-10.1.
+11.1.
 History Major, Four-year B.A.